 Stretching increases your range of motion and ensures that you can function normally both during exercise and during everyday activities.
 Different types of stretches exist, and while some may be more beneficial than others, incorporating stretching into your exercise routine helps to improve overall flexibility.

-Improper Stretching Technique
+Painful Stretching and Technique

 However, if you grab onto your feet and continue to pull yourself deeper into the stretch, you may begin to experience pain.
 This pain indicates you're stretching farther than comfortable and causing damage.
 A passive stretch such as this one should be done with care.
 Extend the muscle to the point of mild discomfort and hold for up to 60 seconds, but avoid pushing yourself to the point of pain.

 When a muscle sustains damage from an activity or sport, you're going to experience pain while trying to stretch out that muscle.
 A forearm muscle strain can be caused by overuse and may take a few weeks to heal completely.
-If you continue to stretch your forearm muscles while healing, your pain will continue, and you may also be delaying the healing of that damaged muscle.
+If you continue to stretch your injured muscles while healing, your pain could continue, and you may also be delaying the healing of that damaged muscle.

 Types of Stretching

 Your types of stretching may be responsible for pain even if you're not overextending the muscles.
 One specific type of stretch known as ballistic stretching has mostly been abandoned, but may still be recommended by some.
 This type of stretching uses the momentum of a moving body or limb, by bouncing into a stretched position, such as bouncing down repeatedly to touch your toes.
 Because ballistic stretching does not allow muscles to adjust and relax in the stretched position, it may cause tightening and even over-stretch muscles.

 Dynamic stretches prepare the muscles and joints in a specific manner for the intended activity or sport.
 One example is a martial arts performer who uses kicks during an activity.
 He may perform a dynamic stretch by swinging a straight leg forward to gradually increase the height obtained.
 These stretches are not jerky and are used with great control, so they are not associated with pain or injury.